SamGowland/Gowla-Macro-Boards/Usage/README.md

 ## Submit a Usage

-To submit a usage create a fork of this repo, create a new folder in [Usage](https://github.com/SamGowland/Gowla-Macro-Board/blob/master/Usage) and populate this folder with your project.
+Submit a usage by creating a fork of this repo, then create a new folder in [Usage](https://github.com/SamGowland/Gowla-Macro-Board/blob/master/Usage) and populate this folder with your project.
 Your folder must contain a readme.md.
 Add your usage to list of the readme.
 Then create a pull request.

 ---